Skip to content

 The University continues to utilise the NETpositive Futures social value action planning tool that was first licenced by HEPCW in January 2021.
 The tool supports suppliers in developing social action plans to support their business and helps them to understand the positive contribution their business can make.

-The tool has enabled us to gather data on the social value actions that are being delivered by our suppliers.
+The tool has enabled the University to gather data on the social value actions that are being delivered by our suppliers.
 A commitment to use the tool is a contractual requirement in all our tender awards.
-Modern Slavery forms a core requirement of these action plans and some data on modern slavery from NETpositives is provided below.
+Modern Slavery forms a core requirement of these action plans and some data on modern slavery from NETpositives is provided below:

-• 82% of these suppliers have ethical labour standards and policies in place.
+• 83% of suppliers have ethical labour standards and policies in place.

 • 98% of our suppliers classified as “high risk” are aware of their obligations with regards to modern slavery.

-Continual professional development on all aspects of social value, responsible procurement and modern slavery remains a key priority for the Procurement team members. as and when new guidance and material is released.
+Continual professional development on all aspects of social value, responsible procurement and modern slavery remains a key priority for the Procurement team. as and when new guidance and material is released.

-During the period of this report the university has developed a new set of training materials, guidance documentation including videos for university staff on the intranet, highlighting the need for all staff to be aware of modern slavery and the many forms it could present.
+The University has developed a new set of training materials, guidance documentation including videos for staff on the intranet, highlighting the need for all staff to be aware of modern slavery and the many forms it could present.
 To supplement this training material the existing course content that includes modern slavery awareness training for new staff was also amended and updated.

-As part of University’s annual agent conference modern slavery guidance is constantly re-enforced by the International Student Recruitment Team and also re-in-forced during visits to agent offices.
+As part of University’s annual agent conference modern slavery guidance is constantly re-enforced by the International Student Recruitment Team and reinforced during visits to agent offices.

 During the period of this report

-• Continued to develop our sustainable development documentation for prospective bidders including requirements for fairtrade or ethically sourced cotton as part of tendering requirements for graduation gown hire and sport clothing
+• Continued to develop our sustainable development documentation for prospective bidders including requirements for fairtrade or ethically sourced cotton as part of tendering requirements sport clothing.

-• Reviewed and updated our policies and procedures to implement Welsh Government updated Procurement Policy Statements and Procurement Policy Notes.
+• Reviewed and updated our policies and procedures to implement Welsh Government updated Procurement Policy Notes.

 • Reviewed, updated and amended the existing commodity coding risk analysis for all responsible procurement risk categories including Modern Slavery